 Other factors affecting ROI

 In addition, negative ROIs can occur due to changes in affiliate networks’ payouts.
-As we know, due to the coronavirus crisis, even Amazon lowered their commissions, so even if you have had a perfectly optimized campaign, you will start losing money simply because your earnings dropped.
+As we know, due to the coronavirus crisis, even Amazon lowered its commissions, so even if you have had a perfectly optimized campaign, you will start losing money simply because your earnings dropped.
 Setting up auto-optimization rules means that you don’t lose money because of factors you can’t manage.

 Rule-based optimization is a fantastic technique to ensure that the campaigns are always tracked by an algorithm that doesn’t think twice about stopping underperformers.

 People may be biased; machines aren’t.
 You may be hesitant to pause the under-performing source because you have had a lot of success while running a slightly different campaign.
 But if the data clearly indicates that this time it doesn’t work, you’re not supposed to wait until you lose money.
 You’re just supposed to pause it and continue working on optimization.